Work for Hire Agreement

 You are commissioning a graphic designer, photographer, or illustrator to create visual content for your brand, and you need to own the copyright outright so you can use the work across all media without restrictions.

-Your company is hiring a freelance software developer to build a custom application, and you want to ensure that all code, documentation, and related materials become your intellectual property.
+Your company is hiring a freelance software developer through a create your freelancer agreement to build a custom application, and you want to ensure that all code, documentation, and related materials become your intellectual property.

 A publisher is commissioning freelance writers to contribute chapters or articles to a collective work and needs to secure copyright ownership of each contribution as a work made for hire.

-You are engaging a consultant to create training materials or instructional content for your organization and need to ensure the copyright assignment is properly documented in case the work-for-hire designation does not apply.
+You are engaging a consultant to create training materials or instructional content for your organization and need to ensure the work-for-hire agreement is properly documented in case the work-for-hire designation does not apply.

 Key Sections in a Work for Hire Agreement